FAFSA: FEDERAL STUDENT AID

 - Gather all the necessary documents, such as your Social Security card and your tax forms from the previous year.

-- If you submit the form online, you will need a PIN number.
+- To submit the form online, you will need a PIN number.
 You will apply for it through the FAFSA website.
 The federal government will then mail your PIN number to you.
 You will not receive it through e-mail.
 Put your PIN number in safe place.
 This is the same PIN number you will use each time you log in to the FAFSA website.

 More Information Sources